 Maureen Beaver of Sparta, Wisconsin says wadded up aluminum foil makes a great kitchen scrubber.
 Use it to tackle tough stains and baked-on food.
-Find out other aluminum foil uses you didn’t know about.

 Avoid a tangled mess in the laundry.
 Katherine Kalmbach of Selby, South Dakota says, “If you button shirt cuffs to the front of a shirt before putting it in the washer, the sleeves won’t knot and tangle in the wash.”
 Don’t make these laundry mistakes either.

 If you break a plate while making a sandwich, grab some extra bread.
 Reader Carolyn Robinson of Lawrence, Mississippi says, “Clean up slivers of broken glass without hurting yourself by pressing a slice of fresh bread lightly over the area, then immediately disposing of it.”

 Wash the wastebasket

 Clean two messes at once.
 Reader Marge Harold of Greensburg, Pennsylvania, says, “If you have a small plastic wastebasket in your bathroom, empty it and use it as a bucket when you clean your bathroom, so it gets cleaned, too.”
 Here are more tricks for cleaning your bathroom fast.